Kuramadera Temple 鞍馬寺

 It is still believed that tengu, or mountain spirits, live in the area.

 The temple was controlled by three Buddhist sects until the postwar era, when abbot Kouun Shigaraki founded his own religion there, divorcing it from its Buddhist past.
-It remains dedicated to esoteric beliefs centered on the spirituality of nature and worship of mountains.
-You can see esoteric imagery throughout the temple complex.
+It continues to be rooted in the worship of Mt.
+Kurama, which is centered on the spirituality of nature and mountain worship.

 Once you reach the top, the steep slope flattens into a grand courtyard.
 The stately main shrine sits in the center, overlooking the mountain ranges and valley below.
 The view from here is incredible, especially in autumn when the trees show their brightest hues.